ganjinaoripova/introToIM/February18/description.md

 [Here](https://youtu.be/mP68UGV3s5g) is the first video of my wonderful project

-I had a lot of fun with this projects, but at the same time it was coding part was very challenging and nerve wrecking, since I am new to code.
+I had a lot of fun with this projects, but at the same time coding part was very challenging and nerve wrecking, since I am new to code.